Alaska Small ship the Sea Wolf floats in Glacier Bay in front of a mountain range, kayakers paddle around the boat.

 Passage on this exploration is aboard the historic 12-passenger small ship M/V Sea Wolf, a historic wooden World War II minesweeper featuring beautiful lines, stability, maneuverability and special accessibility equipment; all qualities that make her an AdventureSmith favorite for private Alaska yacht charters.
 On a charter or a set departure with soon-to-be friends, venture to unique sites that big ships can’t reach and enjoy the knowledge of your local captain–a naturalist who owns and operates the vessel.
 The captain hosts local school children on a private departure annually and can help your own children see Alaska in a special way, making this trip a prime selection for our Alaska family cruises.
 Sea Wolf may set sail for the Tongass to capitalize on active fish populations, or Chichagof Island to view active bears.

-In addition to cruising between Juneau and Ketchikan, the Sea Wolf also operates an alternative itinerary that spends 11 days exploring from Juneau up around Chichagof and Admiralty Islands, then inside both arms and the outer coast of Glacier Bay National Park, finally ending in Gustavus, or reverse.
+In addition to cruising between Juneau and Ketchikan, the Sea Wolf also operates two other itineraries.
+One explores between Juneau and Gustavus, including time around Chichagof and Admiralty Islands, and 5 days inside both arms and the outer coast of Glacier Bay National Park.
+The other cruises between Juneau and Petersburg, focusing along the eastern waters of Admiralty Island and stunning fjords such as Ford’s Terror.

-Read on for details about this trip, or learn more about AdventureSmith’s Alaska trips, small ship Alaska cruise options and Glacier Bay cruise and Inside Passage cruise itineraries.
+Read on for details about this trip, or learn more about AdventureSmith’s Alaska trips, small ship Alaska cruises, and Glacier Bay cruise and Inside Passage cruise itineraries.

 Itinerary